juhovh/tailguard/README.md

   mobile device, which doesn't support multiple VPNs
 - you can connect your home network to your tailnet using your router, which only supports WireGuard but not Tailscale
+- you can have a host that is connected to both tailnet and WireGuard hosts, and serving both sides equally
+- you can create a WireGuard server that allows devices that don't support Tailscale to connect to the tailnet, including using tailnet exit nodes

 ## Installation